odoo/odoo/doc/howtos/themes.rst

 Options apply standard CSS classes to the snippet.
 Depending on the method that you choose, the UI will behave differently.

-``data-select_class=" class name "``
+``data-select-class=" class name "``
-  More data-select_class in the same group defines a list of classes that the user can choose to apply.
+  More data-select-class in the same group defines a list of classes that the user can choose to apply.
 Only one option can be enabled at a time.

-``data-toggle_class=" class name "``
+``data-toggle-class=" class name "``
-  The data-toggle_class is used to apply one or more CSS classes from the list to a snippet.
+  The data-toggle-class is used to apply one or more CSS classes from the list to a snippet.
 Multiple selections can be applied at once.

 Let's demonstrate how default options work with a basic example.